-6. Training
+7. Training

-The Council recognises that members and the clerk should attend regular sessions to update and improve their understanding of matters affecting local government.
-It supports and encourages councillors and the clerk to attend training events, conferences and seminars provided by organisations including the Cornwall Association of Local Councils, Society of Local Council Clerks, and Cornwall Council.
-You are expected to undertake Code of Conduct Training within six months of your election, and it is recommended that you also attend training relevant to any role you undertake within the Council.
+The Council recognises the importance in training and support for members and the Clerk.
+It will provide access to training and regular sessions to update and improve their understanding of matters affecting local government.

+The Council has a training budget and encourages councillors to attend training events, conferences and seminars provided by organisations including the Cornwall Association of Local Councils, Society of Local Council Clerks, and Cornwall Council.

+It is a legal requirement for councillors to undertake Code of Conduct training within six months of your election, and it is recommended that you also attend training relevant to any role you undertake within the council.